bitcoin-layers/layered-bitcoin/README.md

 2. Bitcoin is good for everything (just not always on its own)
 3. Bitcoin is for everyone (including people you don't like, doing things you don't care for)
 4. Bitcoin does not need you (it will survive if you do not)
-5. Bitcoin isn't perfect (and it doesn't need to be to replace all money)
+5. Bitcoin isn't perfect (and it doesn't need to be to be the best money)

 Layers help with point 3, because not everyone is going to want to learn about self-custody.

+Layers are good for Bitcoin.
+Bitcoin is good for layers.
+Layers help make Bitcoin work for everyone.
+Layers make Bitcoin work without you.
+Bitcoin may not be perfect, but layers can make it perfect for what money's needed for.

+## The Purposes of Layers

+Layers almost universally provide improvements in most or all of the following:

+1. Scale
+2. Cost
+3. Speed
+4. Privacy
+5. Utility

+This often can come with the following tradeoffs:

+1. Complexity
+2. Centralization
+3. Adoption

 ## Layers by Purpose